-The fort fell into disrepair in the 1620s, and after the colony’s government moved to Williamsburg in 1699, Jamestown Island became a tobacco plantation.
-Jamestown’s many houses were ground down by plowing, and in 1861 Confederate forces graded more of the town’s remains to build an earthen fort for a cannon battery in the Civil War.
+The fort fell into disrepair in the 1620s.
+After the colony’s government moved to Williamsburg in 1699, Jamestown Island became a tobacco plantation.
+Jamestown’s many houses were ground down by plowing, and in 1861 Confederate forces graded more of the town’s remains to build an earthen fort for a cannon battery.
 By the late 1800s, the only remnant of 17th-century Jamestown left above ground was the brick church tower.

 Shoreline erosion accelerated in the late 1800s and threatened the tower.
-In 1893 the Association for the Preservation of Virginia Antiquities formed and acquired 22 acres of land on the western end of the island where the tower and its burial grounds stood.
-They built a concrete seawall to stop the erosion by 1907.
-But most thought the site of the 1607–1624 James Fort had already been washed away.
+In 1893, the Association for the Preservation of Virginia Antiquities (APVA) acquired 22.5 acres of land on the western end of the island where the tower and associated burial grounds stood.
+A concrete seawall was built in the early 1900s to stop the erosion, but most thought the site of the 1607–1624 James Fort had already been washed away.

 In 1994 the APVA (now Preservation Virginia) hired archaeologists to search for the footprint of 1607 James Fort.
-In 22 years of exploration, the Jamestown Rediscovery team has unveiled the long-lost mosaic of life inside the fort.
-Archaeologists have found the trenches dug to support the protective timber walls of the “triangle-wise” James Fort, and semi-circular palisade trenches and a ditch have marked the location of the bulwarks at the corners of the fort.
+In more than 20 years of exploration, the Jamestown Rediscovery team has unveiled the long-lost mosaic of life inside the fort.
+Archaeologists have found the trenches dug to support the protective timber walls of the “triangle-wise” James Fort, along with semi-circular palisade trenches and ditches marking the locations of the bulwarks at the corners of the fort.
 Soil stains left by decayed timber supports show the size of buildings inside the walls.
 Cellars and wells have been filled with artifacts of the daily lives of soldiers, artisans, gentlemen, commoners, and families.
-More than two million artifacts now tell a fresh story of Jamestown’s fledgling years.
+More than three million artifacts now tell a fresh story of Jamestown’s fledgling years.

 The archaeological work continues.
 Join us on Jamestown Island as we continue to reveal “The Buried Truth” of Jamestown, the birthplace of modern America.